Quercia delle Checche – Oak of the Checche

 History and legends of the Oak of the Queers

-The partisans chose it as a shelter for their ammunition during the Second World War and the “new vandals of today” targeted it in 2014, wounding it so much that the horizontal branch looking towards Bagno Vignoni collapsed.
-Magic and legends revolve around this great oak tree, a living being that deserves respect and protection.
-Among the many legends, one sees the tree as a meeting point for witches, who would gather under its branches on auspicious nights to celebrate rituals and honour their gods.
+Partisans chose it as a shelter for their ammunition during the Second World War, and the ‘new vandals of today’ targeted it in 2014, injuring it to such an extent that the horizontal branch facing Bagno Vignoni collapsed.
+Magic and legends revolve around this great oak, a living being that deserves respect and protection.
+Among the many legends, one sees the tree as a meeting point for witches, who would gather under its branches on auspicious nights to perform rituals and honour their deities. but are they just legends or is there really magic in this land?

-Today in the area there are groups of willing citizens who defend the oak tree and control the maintenance of the area and the surrounding areas by educating schools.
-A cultured choice for the enhancement of the territory that starts from the knowledge and protection of a unique environment.
-The Oak of the Magpies is part of the new movement to safeguard the trees and the planet that many movements are carrying out.
+An educated choice to enhance the territory that starts with the knowledge and protection of a unique environment.
+The Magpie Oak is part of the new movement to protect trees and the planet that many movements are leading.

 Articoli di viaggio correlati